Terry Porter: Other ventures

 In 2006, Porter led an investor group attempting to purchase the then-troubled Portland Trail Blazers from owner Paul Allen.
 After the 2006 draft, Allen appeared to renew his interest in the team and removed it from the market.

 Porter joined the Trail Blazers television broadcasting team before the start of the 2010–11 NBA season.

 In 2014, Porter was named as an alumni ambassador for Portland Trail Blazers.

 Personal life

 Porter, the youngest of six children, is an avid golfer.
 He and his wife Susie have three children—Brianna, Franklin and Malcolm.
 The family resides in the Portland area.
 Throughout his career, Porter has been active with the Boys & Girls Club and is a member of the organization's Hall of Fame.
 In 1994, he created the Milwaukee Scholars Fund, which provides scholarships to minority students in Milwaukee to attend schools in the University of Wisconsin System.
+He recently hung out with Felicia Rochelle at the Packers game.